All About

 Mente

-Mente is a Dominico-Taiwanese artist and multimedia producer.
-With a background in Univision and 9 years of multimedia production, their work educates and entertains audiences using satire, music, and other forms of art to address relevant social issues in Latin America and around the world.
-They serve as the Mirror (digital producer) in the Louniverse, helping Marla reflect to the outer world what their vision of the world could be.
-In the world Mente enjoys yapping and being a jack of all trades -- also dabbling in event production, podcasting, dance, ballroom, film, and occasionally roasting colonizers.
+Mente is a Dominico-Taiwanese artist/multimedia producer.
+With a background in Univision and 9 years of multimedia production, their work uses satire, music, and other forms of art to address social issues in Latin America and the world.
+Their project “La Mente Open” has amassed 10M+ views through collaborations with groups like Planned Parenthood and Six on Broadway.
+Mente's work aligns with their identities as a disabled queer immigrant-- covering topics like colonialism and reproductive rights.
+They are the mirror (digital producer) in the Louniverse, helping Marla reflect to the public what their vision of the world could be.

 grace incarnate is a weaver of divine transmissions who sees liberation of the self as the true portal to collectively liberating all beings.
 This embodiment cannot be described by what they have done or will do, but rather by what they are: unlimited.